-Accountability to the Rule of Law
+4.4 Accountability to the Rule of Law

-"Omar is your friend and he tells you that plans on stealing the medicine.
-What do you do?"
-The choices are to help him steal, to tell him stealing is wrong and try and stop him, to tell your parents or store owner, or to say nothing and let Omar steal the medicine.
+'Omar is your friend and he tells you that plans on stealing the medicine.
+What do you do?'
+The choices are to help him steal, to tell him stealing is wrong and try and stop him, to tell your parents or store owner or to say nothing and let Omar steal the medicine.
 Again, follow-up questions would have been interesting as the reasoning is important, but these questions are more direct and so more reliable.
-The data again shows a clear improvement in attitudes to the rule of law and in accountability for breaking the rule of law:
+The data again show a clear improvement in attitudes to the rule of law and in accountability for breaking the rule of law (Figure 8).

 The reduction in negative responses was very significant.
-Prior to the 1001 Nights program, 11% of children provided a negative response, and after this was reduced to 1% (a reduction of 88%).
+Prior to the 1001 Nights programme, 11 per cent of children provided a negative response, and after, this was reduced to 1 per cent (a reduction of 88 per cent).